dotnet/AspNetCore.Docs/aspnetcore/performance/memory.md

 [PhysicaFileProvider](/dotnet/api/microsoft.extensions.fileproviders.physicalfileprovider?view=dotnet-plat-ext-3.0) is a managed class, so any instance will be collected at the end of the request.

-Here is the resulting memory profile while invoking this API continuously.
+The following image shows the memory profile while invoking the `fileprovider` API continuously.

 ![preceding chart](memory/_static/fileprovider.png)